-(2) If any contribution directed by the magistrate under the last preceding sub-section remains unpaid, the same may be recovered as arrears of land revenue.
+(2) If any contribution directed by the Magistrate under the last preceding sub-section remains unpaid, the same may be recovered as arrears of land revenue.

-14. A vagrant arrested under this Ordinance shall remain in custody, or, if convicted serve his term of imprisonment in the prescribed manner, as the case may be, in the nearest welfare home or such other place as Government may by general or special order, direct.
+14. Place of detention or imprisonment.
+A vagrant arrested under this Ordinance shall remain in custody, or, if convicted serve his term of imprisonment in the prescribed manner, as the case may be, in the nearest welfare home or such other place as Government may, by general or special order, direct.

-15. The Controller or any other officer specially empowered by Government in this behalf may by an order in writing direct the transfer of a vagrant from one welfare home to another or to any other place appointed by Government in this behalf.
+15. Transfer of vagrants from welfare homes.
+The Controller or any other officer specially empowered by Government in this behalf may by an order in writing direct the transfer of a vagrant from one welfare home to another or to any other place appointed by Government in this behalf.

-16. The Controller or other officer specially empowered by Government in this behalf may, subject to such conditions as may be prescribed,-
+16. Release on probation or short leave.
+The Controller or any other officer specially empowered by Government in this behalf may, subject to such conditions as may be prescribed,-